Introduction to Cloud-Native Wasm: The Basics of Next-Gen Cloud Computing (Part 1)

 In today's technology landscape, compatibility issues arise when deploying applications across different operating systems (OS) and central processing unit (CPU) architectures.
 For instance, a container designed for Linux/amd64 won't function on Linux/arm64, let alone on Windows/amd64 or Windows/arm64.

 This dilemma leads to image sprawl, where organizations must develop and manage multiple application images for each specific OS and CPU architecture in their environments.
-It becomes a burdensome task to ensure compatibility and keep up with the maintenance of numerous images.
+It becomes a burdensome task to ensure compatibility and maintain numerous images.

 However, a promising solution to address this challenge is WebAssembly.
 By creating a unified WebAssembly module that can run on any system, it offers a game-changing approach.
 This is achieved by utilizing a distinct bytecode format that necessitates a runtime for execution.
 When you build your application as wasm32/wasi, it becomes compatible with any host that has a WebAssembly runtime.